It's All About Covers: Persistent Homology of Cover Refinements: Approximation of Covers

 A persistent cover is a functor $\mathcal{U} :\poset \to \Cat{Cov}(X)$: at each scale we have a cover, and as the scale increases the covers are related by refinement maps.
 Since the objects $\mathcal{U}\in \Cat{Cov}(X)$ are subsets of $X$, this functor is generally known as a persistent set~\cite{carlsson10acharacterization,cardona2022universalellpmetricmergetrees}.
 However we want to emphasize that they have extra constraints (the union must be equal to $X$).

-\citeauthor{virk2019rips}~\cite{virk2019rips} further expands the \textit{Functorial Dowker Theorem}~\cite{chowdhury2018functorial} by showing that the Dowker isomorphisms are natural with respect to cover refinements.
+\citeauthor{virk2019rips}~\cite{virk2019rips} further expands the \textit{Functorial Dowker Theorem}~\cite{chowdhury2018functorial} in a different direction, showing that the Dowker isomorphisms are natural with respect to cover refinements.
+A refinement map is not in general an inclusion of relations, so naturality at this level extends beyond inclusion-based results~\cite{chowdhury2018functorial,brun2019sparse}.
 Given a refinement $f:\mathcal{V}\to \mathcal U$, there exists homotopy equivalences $\gamma_U$ and $\gamma_V$ for which the following diagram commutes up to homotopy:

 Which means that given a persistent cover $\mathcal{U}$, the Dowker isomorphisms

 are natural to the persistence structure.
 That is, for $r\leq s$, the following diagram commutes: